 QuakeRisk presents the relative risk of damaging earthquakes on a 100 based scale, with 100 being the national average risk.
-The data was constructed from USGS models using 0.1-degree grids, except in California and Nevada where a 0.05-degree grid was utilized.
+The data was constructed from USGS models using 0.01-degree grids, except in Hawaii where a 0.02-degree grid was utilized, and Alaska which used a 0.05-degree grid.